City Council Entrance Interview: Harrison Kass

 What is the Joint Office of Homeless Services doing wrong, and what do you see as things that can right the ship?

-Is the tax rate in Multnomah County (with PCEF, Preschool for All and Supportive Housing Services taxes) too high, or at an appropriate level?
+Is the tax rate in Multnomah County (with Portland Clean Energy Fund, Preschool for All and supportive housing services taxes) too high, or at an appropriate level?
 If too high, what do you suggest be done about it?

 Taxes in Multnomah County are too high relative to the quality of service being provided.
 Essentially, the taxpayers’ return on investment is atrocious.
 Portlanders, me included, are happy to pay taxes; we wouldn’t live here if we weren’t.
 But we need to see a return reflected in an acceptable livability standard.

 To address, we should stop implementing new taxes.
-We should put PCEF back on the ballot because the collection rate is 7 times higher than voters approved.
+We should put PCEF back on the ballot because the collection rate is seven times higher than voters approved.
 Art tax should likely be repealed.
 SHS dollars need to be accounted for and validated if program is going to proceed.

 What is the first piece of policy you would bring to the City Council?